samcartersmith/cds/packages/icons/README.md

 8. When the Percy diffs are ready, share them with the Icons DRI for approval.
 Merge your PR once the DRI has signed off.

-9. Locate your commit in [Codeflow](https://codeflow.cbhq.net/#/frontend/cds/commits), manually rebuild `package-cds-icons`, and deploy to `corporate::cds-icons` when the build is complete
+9. Locate your commit in [Codeflow](https://codeflow.cbhq.net/#/frontend/cds/commits) and check that `package-cds-icons` has been built, and that the `corporate::cds-icons` and `production::cds-docs` targets have been deployed when the entire build is finished.
+If not, manually trigger the build if necessary and/or deploy the targets as needed when the build is complete. **_NOTE:_** If you're releasing both icons and illustrations at the same time, you only need to deploy to `production::cds-docs` once, so just pick whichever commit is the most recent and deploy from there.

 10. After the deploy has succeeded, verify that the new package was published at the [production Coinbase NPM registry](https://artifactory.cbhq.net/ui/repos/tree/General/cb-npm-master).
 It usually takes about 10 min or so for the package to be uploaded.
 Look for the version number at the bottom of the artifact list in the [package directory](https://artifactory.cbhq.net/ui/repos/tree/General/cb-npm-master/@cbhq/cds-icons/-/@cbhq/cds-icons-1.0.0.tgz).